Your Shipping Timeline – Understanding The Stages Of Shipping

 In addition, if you are importing an FCL you have a fixed amount of free time to keep the container (usually 7 days).
 If your inspection time goes above this you will need to pay the shipping line for a late container return.

 The best way to avoid inspections is to follow the below steps:

 - Ensure all documentation is accurate and available

 - Ensure any goods that need to be treated have been treated prior to arrival

-- If shipping during stink bug season make sure you have followed the guidelines in our stinkbug guide
+- If shipping during stink bug season, which is from September to April of every year, make sure you have followed the guidelines in our stinkbug guide

 - Build a reputation as a reliable importer by following the above steps